William Hill (bookmaker): History

 The company was founded by William Hill in 1934.
-It changed hands many times, being acquired by Sears Holdings in 1971, then by Grand Metropolitan in 1988, then by Brent Walker in 1989.
+By the 1960s, it had become the largest bookmakers in the world.
+In December 1966, it bought the betting shop business of Jack Swift, including his 18 betting shops, mostly located in the West End of London, which became William Hill's first betting shops, for £825,000.
+Swift continued to manage the shops.
+In 1970, William Hill retired and died the following year and the business was acquired by Sears Holdings.

+The business was acquired by Grand Metropolitan, which also owned Mecca Bookmakers, in 1988.
+It was acquired again the following year by Brent Walker.
 In September 1996, Brent Walker recouped £117m of the £685m it had paid for William Hill when Grand Metropolitan was found to have exaggerated the company's profits at the time of the sale.

 Japanese investment bank Nomura mounted a £700m leveraged buyout of William Hill in 1997.
 In February 1999, a proposed stock market flotation was abandoned due to "weak interest" and Nomura sold the company to funds managed by private equity firms Cinven and CVC Capital Partners for £825m instead.

 The company was eventually listed on the London Stock Exchange in 2002.
 The following year chief executive David Harding was awarded a £2.84m bonus, making him the UK's fifth highest paid company director in 2003.
 It acquired Sunderland Greyhound Stadium in 2002 and Newcastle Greyhound Stadium in 2003.
 In June 2004 Harding sold £5.2m of shares to fund his divorce, precipitating a decline in the company's stock that wiped £75 million off the value of the company.
 In 2005, William Hill bought 624 betting offices in the UK, Republic of Ireland, Isle of Man and Jersey from Stanley Leisure for £504 million: the acquisition briefly took the company past Ladbrokes into first position in the UK betting market in terms of shops but not revenue.
 The Office of Fair Trading made William Hill sell 78 of the 624 Stanley shops due to concerns over anti-competitive practices.